famgz/famgz/README.md

 ## My name is Fillipe
 ( Python | Javascript | HTML | CSS | Java )

-Here you can find most of my personal/educational projects, all made from scratch.
+Here you can find some of the educational exercises and my personal projects (all made from scratch).

 - 🎓 Software Development Student
 - 💡 Passionate about problem solving